 Sexual Harassment: An Overview

-Sexual harassment is a serious violation of an employee's rights and is protected under federal and state law.
+Sexual harassment is a serious violation of an employee's rights and is prohibited under federal and state law.
 Although the perpetrator may consider his or her behavior harmless or even funny, the victim of sexual harassment is often demeaned and humiliated.
-Consulting an experienced employment lawyer can help you protect yourself and understand your rights under the law.
+Consulting with an experienced employment lawyer can help you protect yourself and understand your rights under the law.

-Sexual Harassment is Discrimination
+Sexual Harassment Is Discrimination

 Sexual harassment can be perpetrated by a superior or co-worker.
-When the harassment comes from a superior it often takes the form of promising work-related benefits in exchange for sexual favors.
-All forms of sexual harassment are prohibited by federal law and many states also protect workers under state anti-discrimination laws.
+When the harassment comes from a superior, it often takes the form of promising work-related benefits in exchange for sexual favors.
+All forms of sexual harassment are prohibited by federal law, and many states also protect workers under state anti-discrimination laws.

-As the victim of sexual harassment you have the power to make it stop.
+As the victim of sexual harassment, you have the power to make it stop.
 You can report the abuse to your employer.
-If you do not get results from your employer after making a complaint you can file a claim with the Illinois Department of Human Rights (IDHR) and the federal Equal Employment Opportunity Commission (EEOC).An experienced employment lawyer can help guide you through this process and help you obtain the relief to which you are legally entitled.
+If you do not get results from your employer after making a complaint, you can file a claim with the Illinois Department of Human Rights (IDHR) and the federal Equal Employment Opportunity Commission (EEOC).An experienced employment lawyer can help guide you through this process and help you obtain the relief to which you are legally entitled.

-If you are concerned about retaliation from your employer, you are protected by state and federal law which prohibits employers from retaliating against an employee who files a claim of sexual harassment.
+If you are concerned about retaliation from your employer, you are protected by state and federal law, which prohibits employers from retaliating against an employee who files a claim of sexual harassment.